 Specific audition requirements by area of study are available on the auditions section of the website.
 If you have additional questions, please contact the appropriate area coordinator, or the graduate office.

 If there are impediments to a graduate student's normal (unconditional) admission (a low grade point average, GRE scores slightly below the minmum, etc.), in certain circumstances it may be possible for a student to be admitted conditionally before being granted full, non-probationary academic standing.
 Conditions on such admissions may include, but are not limited to: (1) the student must enroll in 9–12 credit hours in the first semester of enrollment and include among those credit hours at least two graduate-level academic music courses worth 3 credits each; and (2) earn a grade of B- or better in all academic courses in the first semester of enrollment.
 Conditional status will be lifted upon satisfaction of the conditions and the student will be granted non-probationary academic standing.
 Failure to satisfy the conditions of the admission will result in dismissal from the graduate program.

 International students (those holding either F-1 or J-1 visas) are not eligible for conditional admission.

 Credit Toward a Second University of Houston Master's Degree

-With the approval of the Dean of the College of Liberal Arts and Social Sciences, a maximum of six credit hours from an earned University of Houston master's degree may be applied for credit toward another University of Houston master's degree.
+With the approval of the Dean of the Kathrine G. McGovern College of the Arts, a maximum of six credit hours from an earned University of Houston master's degree may be applied for credit toward another University of Houston master's degree.